Dhruv2301/Dhruv2301/README.md

 - 👀 I’m interested in Programing And Android Development
 - 🌱 I’m currently learning Android
 - 💞️ I’m looking to collaborate on a project like Home Automation
-- 📫 How to reach me can call me on(9998257168) or msil me on (vekariadhruv23@gmail.com)
+- 📫 How to reach me can call me on ( 9998257168 ) or mail me on ( vekariadhruv23@gmail.com )

 <!---
 Dhruv2301/Dhruv2301 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.